goldenstatedigitalnetwork/goldenstatedigitalnetwork.github.io/index.md

 <div class="two-column">
     <div>
         <h2>Do you provide digital collections services?</h2>
-        <p> If your organization provides digital collections services to local partners, GSDN affiliation can extend your capabilities.</p>
+        <p> If your organization offers digital collections services to local partners, GSDN affiliation can extend your capabilities.</p>
         <div class="link-box">
-            <a href="affiliates">How to join</a>
+            <a href="affiliates">Learn more about becoming a GSDN service provider</a>
         </div>
     </div>
     <div>